yizhoushen/1779-week-4-exercises/README.md

    FROM estore.product as p join estore.category c;
 ```

-## Part 2: Complete the following exercises in the part 2 folder:
+## Part 2: Complete the following exercises in the Part2 folder:

 ### Set Up Instructions: